 Cookies and IP Addresses

-We also use tracking information to determine which areas of our site users like and do not like based on traffic to those areas.
+We also use tracking services, such as Google Analytics, to determine which areas of our site users like and do not like based on traffic to those areas.

 NewRepublic.com creates aggregate reports on user demographics and traffic patterns for advertisers.
 This allows our advertisers to advertise more effectively, and allows our users to receive advertisements that are pertinent to their interests.
 Because NewRepublic.com does not track the usage patterns of individual users, an advertiser will never know that a specific user clicked on a particular ad.